2015 Lower Santa Fe and Ichetucknee Rivers MFL Evaluation

 Supporting Technical Data & Reports

-Please note: Some files linked from this page will take a long time to download, especially with slower Internet connections such as dial-up.
+Please note: Some files linked from this page will take a long time to download.

 The final technical report for the Lower Santa Fe and Ichetucknee Rivers and Priority Springs MFL is available for download.
 The report file size has been compressed for shorter download times.
 While the resolution should be adequate for online reading, please be aware that the quality of portions such as figures, may be reduced.
 A higher resolution file of the document may be obtained upon request.